Hearty Lives Bolsover

-- running events such as Art 4 the Heart and healthy cooking
+- running events such as Art 4 Heart and healthy cooking courses

-courses to educate service users about their increased risk of
+to educate service users about their increased risk of heart

 Sheila Platt, who has a professional background as a mental

-health nurse, is the full-time project coordinator working with the
+health nurse, was the full-time project coordinator working with

-"We want to help address issues of inequality by helping
+"We wanted to help address issues of inequality by helping

 residents with mental health conditions access treatment for